yuyao-wang/MethaneFuse/README.md

 - added several remote sensing datasets and changed main data object to a dictionary with images and channel information
 - evaluation engine mostly untouched but added (1) calling wrappers for easier configuration and (2) task distribution over GPUs within initialized torch.distributed environment in `dinov2/eval/eval.py` and `dinov2/eval/offline_train_eval.py`
 - added more flexible checkpoint loading

+## License

+This codebase is licensed under the Apache License 2.0, with portions of third-party code licensed under the MIT License.
+The model weights are licensed under the CC-BY-4.0 license.

 ## Citing Panopticon